 Exhibition cordinated by Nuha Saad

 Hardware brings together six Sydney artists working in the junction between sculpture and painting.
 These artists consider the relationship between the physical matter that forms a work, and the ‘matter’ (or idea) that informs it.
 Hardware investigates the role of materiality in the process of art making and tests the limits of what can be called painting.

 Essay by Mark Titmarsh, Lecturer, School of Design University of Technology Sydney

 Esa Jaske Galleries Sydney NSW 17 May to 1 June 2 2006

 She is a pattern of domestic virtues, whilst wielding drop-saw and nail gun.
 Of being good and causing damage with a router, railing against the same.
 These are tendencies executed upon the surface of wood, carpet, wallpaper, cloth etc – you know the drill; the daily, alkaline grind now, here, as coloured shapes with an outrageous hue here and there.
 Incongruous and formed, this is sculpture as practiced audaciously and painterly.
 She knows the orbital of making things and the consequences of new forms within fields of view and, so it is, here, her persistent, exacting and occasionally exorbitant blade transposes domestic sense-impressions and restrained architectural practice to form Patterned Space.
-(Daniel Grafton)
+(Exhibition Essay by Daniel Grafton)